jeremiah-c-leary/eda-log-file-warning-suppressor/docs/source/usage.rst

 version
 -------

-Use the version subcommand to report the installed version of LWS.
+Use the version subcommand to report the installed version of ELFWS.

 .. code-block:: bash

-   $ lws version
+   $ elfws version

    <jcl - add something here when it is coded>